jeancroy/fuzz-aldrin-plus/README.md

 ### Select character based on score.

-The current algorithm always select the first available matching character (leftmost alignment) then try to identify how it should be scored.
-The problem is that the most interesting instance of a character is not necessarily on the left.
+The previous algorithm always selects the first available matching character (leftmost alignment).
+Only after selection, it will try to identify how to score that character.
+The problem then is that the most interesting instance of a character is not necessarily on the left.

 For example on query `itc`, we should match
 -  **I**mportance**T**able**C**trl.